Junior ISA to help with the expenses of early adulthood

 Share:

-Early adulthood expenses include university costs, the cost of job loss/ security, buying a house, or becoming a parent where low earnings at the start of a job may not provide the excess money to invest in such areas.
+Early adulthood expenses include university costs, job loss/ security, buying a house, or becoming a parent, where low earnings at the start of a job may not provide the excess money to invest in such areas.

-There are many different options where one can put money to meet the adulthood expenses where Jisa provides a good option to help students going to universities where the funds saved since childhood can be accessed when the child turns 18, and there is no tax applicable on capital growth or dividends on the money held.
+There are many options where one can put money to meet adulthood expenses.
+Jisa provides a good option to help students go to universities where the funds saved since childhood can be accessed when the child turns 18.
+No tax is applicable on capital growth or dividends on the money held.

-One can invest £4,000 in lifetime ISA, which can be saved for the first home, and it can be used within the overall limit of £20,000.
-Investment can be made in both the categories, while, the current allowance has been increased from £4,260 to £4,368 and it cannot be carried to the next year.
+One can invest £4,000 in lifetime ISA, which can be saved for the first home and used within the overall limit of £20,000.
+Investment can be made in both categories, while the current allowance has been increased from £4,260 to £4,368, and it cannot be carried to the next year.

-Long-term investment, for more than 10 years, can be made in stocks and shares, that have a record of delivering higher returns but it is best to take advice from expert financial planners.
+For more than ten years, long-term investments can be made in stocks and shares with a record of delivering higher returns, but it is best to take advice from expert financial planners.

-If the guardian is concerned about the child’s overspending behavior as they turn 18, they can put a restriction on the way the money is spent and retain control over it.
+If the guardian is concerned about the child's overspending behaviour as they turn 18, they can restrict how the money is spent and retain control over it.

 Customized ETFs